Milwaukee’s Business and Community Engagement Strategy

 The City of Milwaukee teamed up with the Mitchell Street Business Improvement District (BID) and We Energies, a local utility, on an outreach campaign to engage small businesses in the Mitchell Street BID on energy efficiency.
-The city provided business owners with free energy consultations for a week, utilizing a small business auditing report tool from We Energies, and determined businesses that were pre-qualified for small-business incentives utilizing a business list provided by the Mitchell Street BID.
+The city provided business owners with free energy consultations for a week, utilizing a small business auditing report tool from We Energies, and determined businesses that were pre-qualified for small business incentives utilizing a business list provided by the Mitchell Street BID.
 To get the word out, the city developed a mailer to advertise the free energy consultations and point business to the other BBC-MKE program’s resources.
-The City also held an informal information session in case businesses had questions and went door to door offering to do a walkthrough of businesses and connect them with resources to help them implement energy efficiency projects.
-At the end of the outreach campaign, Milwaukee held a session for BID participants to answer questions about the energy consultation reports and provide training on benchmarking in ENERGY STAR® Portfolio Manager.
+The City also held an informal information session in case businesses had questions and went door-to-door offering to do a walk-through of businesses and connect them with resources to help them implement energy efficiency projects.
+At the end of the outreach campaign, Milwaukee held a session for BID participants to answer questions about the energy consultation reports and provide training on benchmarking in ENERGY STAR Portfolio Manager.

 The City of Milwaukee and the Midwest Energy Research Consortium (M-WERC) partnered to develop a clean technology resource page to help building owners, managers, and contractors find energy-efficient technologies, support local manufacturers, and stay informed on building retrofit practices.
-The resource page also links to Milwaukee's ECO Design Guidelines, which provide further insight into sustainable design practices for multi-family and commercial projects.
-To further educate local businesses on energy efficiency, the City of Milwaukee partnered with the M-WERC Construction & Engineering Working Group on a one-day conference on implementing energy efficiency in commercial buildings (November 2017).
+The resource page also links to Milwaukee's ECO Design Guidelines, which provide further insight into sustainable design practices for multifamily and commercial projects.
+To further educate local businesses on energy efficiency, the City of Milwaukee partnered with the M-WERC Construction & Engineering Working Group on a 1-day conference on implementing energy efficiency in commercial buildings (November 2017).
 The event highlighted the BBC-MKE program and established a roadmap to implementing energy efficiency in commercial buildings, both new and renovated.
 The conference also discussed high-impact technologies that can help building owners save thousands of dollars annually on energy bills.

 To bring broader community awareness to energy efficiency, the City of Milwaukee utilized a popular community event, Doors Open Milwaukee, to showcase buildings participating in the BBC-MKE program.
-The BBC-MKE program sponsored the two-day event which included behind-the-scenes tours of more than 150 buildings throughout Milwaukee’s downtown and neighborhoods and in-depth tours led by community leaders.
+The BBC-MKE program sponsored the 2-day event which included behind-the-scenes tours of more than 150 buildings throughout Milwaukee’s downtown and neighborhoods and in-depth tours led by community leaders.
 Milwaukee created window clings so building tour participants could easily identify the buildings in the BBC-MKE program and worked with Doors Open to create a feature on their website to allow interested attendees to filter for buildings participating in the BBC-MKE program.